Icon Books (UK), Totem

 delightful

 and simple read.
-(A reader from Hong Kong)
+(5 stars.
+A reader from Hong Kong)

 This is a fun-to-read starter